Tax on Professional Services

-Sales tax on accounting services was proposed 2017–18 and would have extended sales tax to all professional services, including a new tax on business and consumer accounting services.
-Legislative hearings were held, but no action was taken.
-Legislators have indicated they intend to debate this issue again in 2019.
+Sales tax on services would extend sales tax to all professional services, including a new tax on business and consumer accounting services.
+Legislation was introduced in 2019 but no legislative hearings were held.
+Legislators have indicated they intend to discuss this issue again in 2020.

 What is the tax on professional services?

 Previous proposals to tax professional services have included business-to-business transactions and some have exempted business-to-business transactions.
 Definitions of accounting services also are unknown and would depend on legislative directives.

 A sales tax on accounting services could add nearly 8 percent to the cost of any work done in the state.